octoTurnip/ha-flipped-utilities/README.md

 ## Add the Module as a Frontend Module and Custom Panel

 The component design upgrades performed by this module are very time sensitive, and must be run as soon as possible.
-Because of this you must install it as a frontend module in your `configuration.yaml` file.
+Because of this you must install it as a frontend module in your `configuration.yaml` file. **This is not optional**.

 1. Open your `configuration.yaml`.
    - Your `configuration.yaml` file is found in the `config` folder.
 More information can be found [here](https://www.home-assistant.io/docs/configuration/).